andro2157/DiscordTokenProtector/README.md

 Everything should be setup, you just need to compile it with the `PROD` or `PROD-NOSTARTUP` config in **x86**.

 ### (Optional) Step 5: Compile with YubiKey support
-* Download the latest yubico-piv-tool source code here : https://developers.yubico.com/yubico-piv-tool/Releases/ \
+* Download the latest yubico-piv-tool source code here: https://developers.yubico.com/yubico-piv-tool/Releases/ \
 **Don't clone from the repo, it won't compile on Windows!**
 * Follow the instructions [here](https://github.com/Yubico/yubico-piv-tool#building-on-windows) to create the project.
 * Open the generated .sln file in Visual Studio.